LLNL/axom/src/axom/inlet/docs/sphinx/simple_types.rst

 ******

 Tables help with grouping associated data together into a single container.
-Tables can contain multiple individually named Fields, as well as, a single array, and a single dictionary.
+Tables can contain multiple individually named Fields, multiple sub-Tables, as well as a single array or a single dictionary.

 In this example, we will be using the following part of an input file: